Updated on 1 October 2017

-Second level presents Dioramas (miniature clay models) depicting important moments from Gandhi’s life during pre-independence and post independence including his assassination.
+The second level presents Dioramas (miniature clay models) depicting important moments from Gandhi’s life during pre-independence and post independence including his assassination.

-#19 Laburnum road, Gamdevi, near August Kranti Maidan, Grant road, Mumbai
+- Address: #19 Laburnum road, Gamdevi, near August Kranti Maidan, Grant road, Mumbai

-The Museum is open on all days from 9:30 to 6 pm
+- The Museum is open on all days from 9:30 to 6 pm

 - Entry to Mani Bhavan is free

 Liked this post?
 Also check out…..